MycroftAI/selene-backend/README.md

 It is recommended that Selene applications be run using HTTPS.
 To do this an SSL certificate is necessary.
 [Let's Encrypt](https://letsencrypt.org) is a great way to easily set up SSL certificates for free.

+# What About the GUI???
+Once the database and API setup is complete, the next step is to setup the GUI, The README file for the [Selene UI](https://github.com/mycroftai/selene-ui) repository contains the instructions for setting up the web applications.

 # Getting Involved

 This is an open source project and we would love your help.
 We have prepared a [contributing](.github/CONTRIBUTING.md)